JDB-JohnBrown/wd-fullstack-challenge/README.md

             - darn, vuetify doesn't work with v3 of vue
             - cd ..; rm ./frontend -r -force
             - redo installing vue, but swap to v2
+9. **Get login and registration working**
+    - FOllowing the tutorial this was a breeze
+    - Added more constraints to password and username creation
+    - Changed out using "emails" for raw usernames
+10. **Now we're logged in, do the resy**
+    - This is where it should get easy.
+I aleady have some basic API calls for logging in, etc...
+    - Start with viewing properties.
+I can add some test values straight to the database.
+    - First lets build the python bit, then the front end bit
+    - Pull user ID from the headers we have from logging in.
+    - Use Flask to enforce active logins are the only people who can access my new listing api router
+    - Honestly flew through that
+    - Pretty easy to have a dynamic data table in vue.js with vuetify
+11. **Add delete API call**
+    - I don't want to do search yet, so let's work on the easier requirment of being able to delete
+    - Add a delete button to the ui
+    - Add delete js functions
+    - Add python delete user listing router
+    - Add logic to do the delete on the database
+12. **Search**
+    - Search, hmmm... let;s add some text boxes to the ui
+    - SQL has a "like" function, let's use that for these, nice and easy
+    - Follow the same strategy as above
+    - Google how to paginate v-data-tables
+    - Add the "add" logic to a button per row
+        - why, why, why can't I make these buttons smaller?